Reserve Forces and Cadets Association: Proposed Future Structure

-An independent review of the RFCAs in 2014 included strong praise for the RFCAs’ local footprint and delivery skills saying that the ‘Arms Length Body (ALB) status of CRFCA and RFCAs should be maintained – providing an essential ‘external’ perspective of MOD’s Reserve & cadet activity.’ and that ‘RFCAs’ network and strong local communication linkages are key assets for MOD in its regional engagement and should be further exploited.’
-In setting out new tasks, it recommended their ‘agility and local knowledge’ be made available to the Defence Infrastructure Organisation ‘not only in the delivery of infrastructure support, but also in assisting DIO as an ‘Intelligent Advisor’ in managing future estate rationalisation and improvements and that their external scrutiny tasks for reserves be extended to cadets.
+An independent review of the RFCAs in 2014 included strong praise for the RFCAs’ local footprint and delivery skills, recommending that the "Arms Length Body (ALB) status of CRFCA and RFCAs should be maintained – providing an essential ‘external’ perspective of MOD’s Reserve & cadet activity", and that "RFCAs’ network and strong local communication linkages are key assets for MOD in its regional engagement and should be further exploited."
+In setting out new tasks, it recommended their "agility and local knowledge" be made available to the Defence Infrastructure Organisation "not only in the delivery of infrastructure support, but also in assisting DIO as an ‘Intelligent Advisor’ in managing future estate rationalisation and improvements and that their external scrutiny tasks for reserves be extended to cadets."